Erlenbach im Simmental: History

 In the 19th century, the Simmentalstrasse connected the municipality with the rest of the country.
 Traffic increased when the Spiez-Zweisimmen railroad opened a station at Ringoldingen in 1902.
 With the road and railroad, the population grew and businesses and tourism grew in Erlenbach.
 In the 1970s, a number of new housing developments grew up above the village.
 One of the largest developed in Latterbach near the highway on ramp at Wimmis.
 Erlenbach is home to the district hospital, a secondary school and a district nursing home.
 In 1987 the Agenstein House, built in 1766, became the Niedersimmental Region Museum.

 The village church of St. Michael was first mentioned in 1228.
 It was probably built in the 11th century on the site of an early medieval church.
 The interior was decorated with murals during the 13th and 14th centuries.
 However, many of the murals were redone in the 15th century.
-In 1330, the patronage rights over the church were donated to Interlaken Abbey.
-When Bern accepted the Protestant Reformation in 1528, the Abbey was secularized and the church came under Bernese authority.
+In 1330, the patronage rights over the church were donated to Interlaken Monastery.
+When Bern accepted the Protestant Reformation in 1528, the monastery was secularized and the church came under Bernese authority.
 In the years before Bern accepted the Reformation, the priest at Erlenbach, Peter Kunz, was preaching the Reformation in the village.
 Later, he became the pastor of the Cathedral in Bern.